 If your infant experiences symptoms of infection, call your doctor immediately.

 Vaccination is the key to prevention.
-The Center for Disease Control recommends vaccination for infants at:
+The CDC recommends vaccination for infants at:

 Booster shots are needed for children at:

 Children aren’t the only ones vulnerable to whooping cough.
-If you work with infants and children, are over the age of 65, or work in the healthcare industry, talk to your doctor about getting vaccinated.
+If you work with, visit, or care for infants and children, are over the age of 65, or work in the healthcare industry, talk to your doctor about getting vaccinated.